Schroder leads Thunder past Warriors, 120-92

-Danilo Gallinari added 21 points and Shai Gilgeous-Alexander had 19 points and nine rebounds for the Thunder.
-They opened the season with losses to Utah and Washington.
+Now, Paul and Westbrook will face off Monday night in Houston.
+Paul said it might be a bit awkward, but he won’t make a big deal about it.

+”It’ll be my first time back there since I got traded so you know, it’s another game,” he said. ”Move on.
+See a couple familiar faces say what up to my man the equipment manager.
+Keep it pushing.”

-Stephen Curry scored 23 points for the Warriors, making 7 of 18 shots while his teammates made just 23 of 74.
+The Warriors still have a lot to figure out.
+Stephen Curry scored 23 points on Sunday, making 7 of 18 shots while his teammates made just 23 of 74.
 Golden State was coming off a season-opening home loss to the Los Angeles Clippers.

+Kevin Durant left the Warriors for Brooklyn in the offseason and Klay Thompson is likely out for the season with a torn left ACL.
+Still, Golden State expected to be more competitive early in the season.

+”It sucks,” Warriors forward Draymond Green said. ”But I guess just about everybody except Tim Duncan has been through it.
+But it sucks pretty bad.”

 TIP-INS